alveoten/orm/README.md

             ->where($fc->id, "IN (?)");
             ->query([1,2]);

-//res is a traversable stmt PDO object. foreach($res as $r){
+//res is a traversable collection of: [ ForumTopic object, ForumCategory Object, id  ] foreach($res as $r){
     var_dump($r);
 }